Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Communication-Efficient Agent-Human Adaptation

 This module leverages both the dialogue history and the agent’s inferred model of the user’s mental state to decide when and what to ask.
 Before initiating a new query, the agent performs an internal reflection over its current knowledge—what goals have been confirmed, which value attributes have been inferred, and what uncertainties remain.
 This reflective mechanism helps avoid redundant or previously resolved questions, particularly across multi-episode interactions.

 When communication is necessary, the agent formulates targeted, desire-aligned questions aimed at resolving specific ambiguities.
-For example, if the agent has inferred a preference for sweet items but is uncertain about texture, it may ask, “Is cupcake what you want?” instead of issuing vague or open-ended queries.
+For example, if the agent has inferred a preference for sweet items but is uncertain about texture, it may ask “I found a cupcake.
+Would you like it?” instead of issuing vague or open-ended queries.
 This focused interaction strategy minimizes the communication burden on the user while enabling the agent to efficiently acquire high-value information.